What Databases Are For

 Limiting to English (or another language), by resource type, to peer reviewed/academic journals, or to a range of dates are pretty standard ways of customizing a keyword search.

 Most databases will rank results algorithmically by relevance, as Google does.
-If you prefer to see the results in chronological order, you should be able to resort your results by earliest date or have them display in reverse chronological order.
-You can also choose to rank by relevance if that's not the default.
+If you prefer to see the results in chronological order, you should be able to resort your results by date order starting with your choice or the oldest or most recent articles first.

 LINKS TO INFORMATION ABOUT ONLINE (OR PRINT) AVAILABILITY